-24. Serious Violence
+Serious Violence

-- 24.1.
 All staff are aware of signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or significant change in well-being or signs of assault or unexplained injuries.
-Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 24.2.
-At Lent Rise we are aware of the range risk factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
+Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.

+At Lent Rise School we are aware of the range risk factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
 School will take appropriate measures to manage any situations arising.
 Preventing youth violence and gang involvement - Practical advice for schools and colleges (publishing.service.gov.uk)

-25. Domestic Abuse
+Domestic Abuse

-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2022 p.144, can suffer long lasting emotional and psychological effects.
-Staff must report any concerns using the school's safeguarding procedures.
+All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
+They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
+Staff will report any concerns using the school's safeguarding procedures.

-26. Children who need a social worker (Child Protection and Child In Need Plans)
+Children who need a social worker (Child Protection and Child In Need Plans)

-- 26.1.
-Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health. - 26.2.
-Lent Rise will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child. - 26.3.
-Informed decisions, will be made by staff with regards to safeguarding for those children who are being supported by a social worker. - 26.4 The Virtual School lead the support for this cohort of children and Lent Rise will work in partnership with them and the Local Authority to improve outcomes for these children.
+Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health.

+Lent Rise School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child.

+Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker.

+The Virtual School lead the support for this cohort of children and Lent Rise School will work in partnership with them and the Local Authority to improve outcomes for these children.

-27. Mental Health
+Mental Health

-- 27.1.
-At Lent Rise we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect, or exploitation. - 27.2.
-Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education. - 27.3.
+At Lent Rise School we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect, or exploitation.
+Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education.
 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL.

-27.4.
-Where there are concerns for a child's mental health Lent Rise will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem.
+Where there are concerns for a child's mental health Lent Rise School will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem.
 Mental health and behaviour in schools (publishing.service.gov.uk)